-Socioeconomic status definition: The SEIFA Index of Relative Socio-Economic Disadvantage (IRSD) uses a broad definition of relative socioeconomic disadvantage in terms of people's access to material and social resources, and their ability to participate in society.
+Socioeconomic status definition: The Socio-Economic Indexes for Areas (SEIFA) Index of Relative Socio-Economic Disadvantage (IRSD) uses a broad definition of relative socioeconomic disadvantage in terms of people's access to material and social resources, and their ability to participate in society.
 While SEIFA represents an average of all people living in an area, it does not represent the individual situation of each person.
 Larger areas are more likely to have greater diversity of people and households.